 The Dachshund Temperament

-To do battle with badgers, Dachshunds needed to be quick thinkers, persistent diggers, and fierce foes.
+To battle with badgers, dachshunds needed to be quick thinkers, persistent diggers, and fierce foes.
 As such, the ideal attitude for a show Dachshund will be one of lively, spirited disposition with a bit of noble bearing thrown in.
-The dog should not be shy though neither should they be overly playful.
-At least not while being judged….
+The dog should not be shy, though, and neither should they be overly playful.
+At least not while being judged.

 After all, these dogs are meant to be tough!